 Website: Their website doesn’t help at all.
 Try also their Facebook page although they aren’t responsive.

-The fortified village of Viscri, along with the church, is a UNESCO World Heritage site.
+Viscri is a UNESCO World Heritage site alongside 6 more of Transylvania’s villages with fortified churches.
 The church is built in Gothic style.
 The first fortifications were added around 1525.
 Viscri lies on the route between Brasov and Sighisoara and it can easily be combined with Rupea Fortress.

-However the time and the effort were totally worth it.
+However, all this was totally worth it.
 Viscri was a unique experience for us.
-We are talking about a village with no paved roads, where domestic animals like hens and ducks are roaming freely everywhere.
+We are talking about a village with no paved roads, where domestic animals like hens and ducks roam freely everywhere.
 We are also talking about a village of indescribable charm.
-Its colourful houses made us fall in love with the place and we’re not the only ones.
-It seems that Prince Charles went as far as to buy a house in this picturesque village lost in time.
+Its colourful medieval cottages made us fall in love with the place and we’re not the only ones.
+It seems that Prince Charles went as far as to buy and restore an 18th century house in this picturesque village lost in time.

 It started to rain as we ascended the cobblestone path to the fortified church.
 This gave us time to stop and just take in the beauty surrounding us.
 Soon we were on our way again.
 The fortified church itself was unlike any other castle or fortress we had seen until then.
-To cut a long story short, we believe that Viscri is the most enchanting of all seven Romanian castles described in this post.
+To cut a long story short, we believe that Viscri is the most enchanting of all seven Romanian castles on our list and hands down one of the most beautiful places in Romania.

-Apart from wandering around its fairytale-like paths, we admired Viscri’s gorgeous chapel as well as its collection of traditional clothes and objects that were on display.
+Apart from wandering around its fairytale-like paths, we admired Viscri’s gorgeous chapel as well as its collection of traditional clothes and objects that were on display at the small on-site museum.
 We couldn’t get enough of the place’s peacefulness and magic.
 Not to mention that the nature surrounding Viscri is equally stunning.

 After an hour or so, we left the fortified church but decided to have lunch at Viscri before hitting the road again.
 Our experience couldn’t have been more authentic.
 We almost literally had homemade bean soup at a Romanian lady’s front yard.
 One thing’s for sure.
 We’ll be back for more.
 Next time we’ll definitely plan an overnight stay in Viscri.
 It must be a once-in-a-lifetime experience that we don’t want to miss.